 MTI Instruments is supplying the aviation industry with solutions to the skilled labor shortage and reduced equipment availability.
 No, our Albany, New York company isn’t providing aviation MROs with more flight line personnel, engine mechanics, or Boeing 737 MAX aircraft.
 Instead, we’re delivering precision measurement solutions that can help MROs to maximize labor productivity and asset uptime.
-When MTI showcases the PBS-4100+ portable vibration and balancing system at MRO Americas 2020 in Dallas from April 28 to 30, visitors to Booth #2107 will find solutions to pressing business problems.

 Solving the Skilled Labor Shortage

 Aviation MROs have a choice.
 They can wait for training programs to provide new workers, poach workers from competitors, invest in robots, or look for ways to gain greater efficiency from existing labor assets.
 About 18 months ago, the Aviation Technician Education Council was already warning that 30% of aircraft mechanics were at or near retirement age.
 For its part, Boeing estimated that the aviation industry will need over 750,000 new aircraft technicians over the next 20 years.

 Luring workers away from competitors is an option, but it won’t just make you unpopular in the MRO community.
 You’ll have to pay higher wages, offer better benefits, and increase both your direct and indirect labor costs.
 Plus, many of the workers that you could attract are already older and may be approaching the end of their careers.
 Other industries, such as manufacturing, are solving their skilled labor shortage through robotics and automation.
 Although some aviation MROs are now using robots and cobots to speed inspections and repairs, these investments are expensive.